SimPPL/healthcare-review-form/README.md

 # Healthcare Review Form

-A Next.js application for evaluating AI responses to medical questions by medical professionals.
+A Next.js application for evaluating clinical responses to medical questions by medical professionals.

 ## Setup Instructions